-Pompeo discourages speculation on Kansas senate race, but leaves door open a bit
+Pompeo discourages speculation on Kansas Senate race, but leaves door open a bit

 While Kobach prevailed, he was unable to muster the broad support needed to win statewide.
 Kelly beat him by 4 percentage points.

 Kobach has said he is considering a run, in addition to Colyer.
 Kansas Treasurer Jake LaTurner already has declared he will run.
-Other potential candidates include Kansas Senate President Susan Wagle, state Attorney General Derek Schmidt and American Conservative Union chairman Matt Schlapp.
+Other potential candidates include Kansas Senate President Susan Wagle, state Attorney General Derek Schmidt, Rep. Roger Marshall, R-Kansas, and American Conservative Union chairman Matt Schlapp.

 Comments